aleksei-berezkin/typique/docs/ComposingClassNames.md

 ## varNameRegex

 Defines the var names which store classnames.
 If name matches, Typique will suggest completion items in the constant initializer.
-Default value: `Class([Nn]ame)?$`.
+Default value: `Class(es)?([Nn]ames?)?$`.

 ### Example